MM for Penalized Estimation: Introduction

 The rest of this article is organized as follows.
 In Section 2, we study optimality conditions of penalized loss functions.
 In Section 3, we describe the MM algorithm, provide optimality conditions of penalized surrogate loss functions in the MM algorithm, and establish connections of minimizers between the original and surrogate optimization problems.
 We provide details with applications to nonconvex loss functions.
 In Section 4, convergence analysis is conducted.
 In Section 5, a simulation study in regression and classification is presented.
-In Section 6, the proposed methods are evaluated on data applications predicting healthcare costs and breast cancer clinical status.
+In Section 6, the proposed methods are evaluated on data application predicting breast cancer clinical status.
 We conclude with a discussion in Section 7.
-Some technical details and proofs are presented in the Appendixes.
+Some numerical results, technical details such as Clarke subdifferential $\partial_C$ and regular at a point, and proofs are presented in the online supplement.